 New Information

 Our Needs Assessment will utilize two well-established research methodologies: interviews and focus groups.
-The goal of the data collection is three-fold; to gather qualitative information from individuals with CCN about their awareness of, understanding of, and/or experience with sexual assault and domestic violence programs;, to gather qualitative information from survivors of domestic violence and/or sexual assault on issues of safety, access to services and supports, comfort level, and overall accessibility, not only physical accessibility, but programmatic and staff attitude-driven accessibility; and to collect data from each of our agencies to identify our internal capacity, strengths, and weaknesses when supporting individuals with CCN.
+The goal of the data collection is learn from individuals with complex communication needs in the best ways to provide safe, welcoming, accessible, and successful supports and services for survivors of domestic violence and sexual assault who have complex communication needs.

-Our collaboration will review the information gathered from all groups to develop our Strategic Plan.
+The Keystone Partnership will review the information gathered from all groups to develop our Strategic Plan.
 The goal of the plan is to ensure that each of our agencies will become more valuable resources for individuals with CCN, and will become a model for other organizations within our Commonwealth.

 Overview of Each Method

-FOCUS GROUPS The Keystone Partnership will primarily use focus groups for gathering information from survivors, people with CCN, and our agency staff.
+FOCUS GROUPS The Keystone Partnership will primarily use focus groups for gathering information individuals with complex communication needs.
 Focus groups will be the most efficient way to engage larger groups of individuals in a short time period.
 Focus groups will help generate a diverse range of ideas and perspectives.

-Focus group members will be selected specifically for each unique audience.
-If a person cannot participate in the scheduled focus group, they will have the option to participate in an individual interview
+If a person cannot participate in the scheduled focus group, they will have the option to participate in an individual interview.

 INTERVIEWS